cancer-research-malaysia/NeonDisco-FT/docs/SAC_Proposal.md

 3. The resulting neoantigens can be immunogenic and may induce an antitumor adaptive immune response as the immune system will see them as 'nonself' (Gubin et al., 2015)

-4. Neoantigens can be generalized into mutation-dependent and mutation-independent neoantigens (Fig. 1), that originate from processes at different levels of regulation
+4. Neoantigens can be generalized into mutation-dependent and mutation-independent neoantigens (Fig. 1), which originate from processes at different levels of regulation

 ![Fig. 1: Categories of neoantigens (adapted from Katsikis et al., 2023)](assets/katsikis.png)